Timeline - How to spot damage through the year.

 Logo images by Kent Loeffler, Paul Weston & Craig Cramer

 Plant resistant varieties.
 Some viburnums are more resistant to this pest than others.
 Visit our preliminary list of susceptible and resistant species.
-We will update the list as we learn more from the data you submit as part of this citizen science project.

 Remove egg-infested twigs.
 Egg-laying sites are easiest to spot when viburnums are leafless.
 Look for infested twigs between early October and mid-April and prune them out.
 This is probably the single most effective measure you can take to limit beetle populations.
 More information and pictures of egg-laying sites.

 Beneficial insects help control viburnum leaf beetles.
 A lady beetle adult feeds on larvae (above), while certain stinkbugs feed on adults (below).